S3lina3/Picture/protocoll_23/testp.md

 ## __Discussion Questions__

 Q1.
 Where there any obstacles your group faced while phrasing your Google Survey?
+Where there any interesting outcomes of your survey you did not anticipate?

 Q2.
-Where there any interesting outcomes of your survey you did not anticipate?

-Q3.
-Do you get Arrayformulas & can explain it in a few easy sentences?
+Do you get Arrayformulas & can explain it?

 ---